7 Things to Know About Fraud Alerts

 Fraud alerts are free.
 To place a fraud alert on your Equifax credit report, you can create a myEquifaxTM account online; call Equifax at (800) 525-6285; or download this form to request a fraud alert by mail.

 Here are seven things you might not know about fraud alerts.

 A “personal representative” can be designated to manage a fraud alert on your behalf with a Power of Attorney or court appointed document.
-The personal representative can add, delete, or update fraud alert information.
+The personal representative can add fraud alerts, delete them or update contact information.